dasGringuen/MicroZedKernel/02-toolchain.md

     This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

--  To export it permanently
+-  To export it permanently:

     ~$ echo "export PATH=~/toolchains/gcc-linaro-arm-linux-gnueabihf-4.9-2014.09_linux/bin:$PATH" >> ~/.bashrc

 -   compile a hello world